Warning: Spoilers are ahead for Love, Guaranteed.

 The song leads her to meet cute with Nick who thinks pumpkin spice lattes are a scam. ("No pumpkin in it," he says.
-"Just pumpkin flavoring.")
+"Just pumpkin flavouring.")
 He also thinks a dating website is swindling him, which is why he's come to see Susan.
 Just like her, he is alone, but not for lack of trying.
 He's been on 968 different dates and still, no love found despite the site's thousand date love guarantee.
 What he's lost is $29.95 a month on a service he thinks is fraudulent.
 "It's a reckless endangerment of the human heart," he says.

 Susan, on the other hand, thinks he has completely lost it after so many breakfast, lunch, and dinner dates.
 In her eyes, he's an opportunist who just wants the cash and the credit of bringing down Tamara Taylor (Heather Graham), the wellness guru who runs Love Guaranteed.

-Perhaps, all of that is true, but he's also been more proactive then her when it comes to his love life.
+Perhaps, all of that is true, but he's also been more proactive than her when it comes to his love life.
 He doesn't want to be alone now and he's doing something about it.
 Unfortunately, he treats these dates like they're transactions.
 He hasn't quite learned that there isn't an algorithm for finding true love, it takes time, courage, and a bit of hard work.

 Being single doesn't always mean you're alone, but both Susan and Nick are looking for something more.
 They're both cynical about love, but they aren't unfeeling.
 They've just put all of their love towards helping other people.
 After having their hearts broken, they're too afraid to put themselves out there in any real way.
 That is, until they find one another.